ktonon/two-medium-model/README.md

 AGN can be viewed as layered systems:

-* **Outer regions:** strong LCM gradients → frequent wave breaking → pair production and intermittent matter creation.
+* **Outer regions:** strong LCM gradients → frequent wave collapse → pair production and intermittent matter creation.
 * **Intermediate zones:** neutron-star–like compression → electrons and protons forced into neutron configurations.
 * **Innermost core:** LCM density exceeds the stability limit of the neutron itself.